Jace Peterson Preview, Player Props: Diamondbacks vs. Padres

 Jace Peterson At The Plate

+- Peterson has picked up a hit in 50.5% of his 105 games this season, with at least two hits in 10.5% of them.

-- He has homered in 4.8% of his games this year, and 1.7% of his trips to the plate.
+- He has hit a home run in 4.8% of his games this season, and 1.7% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.